 Outline how the sessions gave the client skills to cope with whatever triggered the event and how the Counseling or therapy should prevent similar conduct in the future.
 The idea is that we want to convey to the DA and the Court that the client responded well to treatment and now has a greater chance staying out of trouble and engaging in similar conduct down the road.

-The letter should not contain anything negative that would concern the reader that the client has serious problems.
+Ideally, the letter should not contain anything negative that would concern the reader that the client has serious problems.
 If the provider has specific concerns they should be addressed with the lawyer prior to writing the letter.
 Also, unless the attorney specifically asks for it, the letter should not recommend future sessions or long term treatment even if that is the plan in your case.
 The purpose of most letters, within the context of resolving a criminal case, is to provide information about past treatment and the success of that therapy.
 Of course, any requirements for future sessions will be made by a Judge in the underlying case.

 In some cases the therapist will express reservations about writing a letter due to patient privacy rights.
 It is important to understand that the letter is being used with the express consent of the patient to assist in a favorable resolution to the Court case.